AndreBaltazar8/aliasman/README.md

 1. Launch Aliasman by running `aliasman` in your terminal.
 2. Use the arrow keys to navigate the menu and Enter to select an option.
-3. Follow the on-screen prompts to manage your aliases.
+3. Follow the on-screen prompts to manage your aliases and bash functions.

 ### Main Menu Options

-- **Manage Aliases**: Add, remove, or list aliases
+- **Manage Aliases and Functions**: Add, remove, or list aliases and bash functions
-- **AI Assisted Alias Creation**: Create aliases with AI help
+- **AI Assisted Creation**: Create aliases or functions with AI help
 - **Settings**: Configure Aliasman and check installation
 - **Quit**: Exit the application